-Roger Brown (fig. 1) was born on December 10, 1941 and raised in Hamilton and Opelika, Alabama.
-He was creative by nature, and his parents (fig. 2) encouraged his artistic bent.
-Brown's interest in art emerged in grade school; he took private art lessons from second to ninth grade (from Miss Mason, who deserves much credit for Brown's early creative education) and won first prize in a statewide poster competition in 10th grade.
+Roger Brown (fig. 1) was born on December 10, 1941, and raised in Hamilton and Opelika, Alabama.
+He was creative by nature and his parents (fig. 2) encouraged his artistic bent.
+Brown's interest in art emerged in grade school; he took private art lessons from second grade to ninth grade from Miss Mason, who deserves much credit for Brown's early creative education, and he won first prize in a statewide poster competition in tenth grade.

 Although Brown left the South for Chicago, he never severed his connection with the region.
 His life can be viewed in terms of successive regional experiences, strong senses of place that contributed to his evolving artistic identity and his work.

 At SAIC, Brown was introduced to a range of art historical periods and genres.
 He gravitated to Pre-Renaissance Italian art; surrealism; American artists Edward Hopper, Grant Wood, and Georgia O'Keefe; tribal art from many cultures; the legendary Maxwell Street market (fig. 12); antique and thrift stores; amusement parks; and other places of visual and cultural interest.
 During this time, Brown was engaged in the emergence of an energetic environment of art-making in Chicago, which later became known as Chicago Imagism.
 Inspired by instructors Ray Yoshida and Whitney Halstead, works by Roger Brown and a number of fellow students (fig. 13) were initially recognized and supported by curator Don Baum, who organized influential exhibitions at the Hyde Park Art Center and the Museum of Contemporary Art, Chicago.
 In 1972 Brown was featured in the book Fantastic Images: Chicago Art Since 1945 by Franz Schultz.